Blister Prevention 101: How to Avoid or Treat a Blister

 Second, you can preempt blister formation by covering hot spots with a thin layer of tape if you don’t have any moleskin patches or the adhesive in your band-aids fails to keep the band-aid in place.
 If using duct tape over a hot spot, it’s a good idea to place a path of gauze over the affected area first because extra-sticky tape could rip off the skin during post-hike removal.

-Finally, you can also use duct tape to reinforce or cover an inner dressing made with different materials (moleskin, band-aids, surgical tape) to ensure the dressing stays put for the remainder of your hike.
+Finally, you can also use duct tape as blister protection, by reinforcing or covering an inner dressing made with different materials (moleskin, band-aids, surgical tape) to ensure the dressing stays put for the remainder of your hike.

 Should You Pop Blisters?